jbelkins/SDKWorkbench/README.md

 - The dev container is built by VSCode as-needed from the official Swift Docker containers, so there is no reliance on any pre-built container that must be maintained.
 - The container will "bind" your working folder to the `/workspace` mount point in the container.
 So while the container is open, changes made either in the container or on you dev machine's filesystem will show up in both places.

-### VSCode Development Tips
-- There is currently a [bug](https://github.com/swift-server/vscode-swift/issues/425) in the Swift-VSCode plugin that prevents dependencies from showing in the Dependencies pane if they do not have a name that matches the "default" name shown in their URL.
-To place a package in edit mode when it is not showing, use the VSCode CLI (see below).

 ### Placing a Swift Package in edit mode under VSCode
 - Swift Package Manager has two "edit modes" that may be used with VSCode.
 The one we will be using with our working copies is the `--path` option, which sets up Swift to build from a local copy of the package that you supply.
 (The other form of `swift package edit`, where you make edits on SPM's own checkout, will not be used here.)

-To place a package in VSCode edit mode, perform the following:
+To use VSCode edit mode, perform the following:
-- Swift Package Manager's `swift package edit` command requires that the package name in a package's manifest match the "inferred" name that recent versions of SPM rely on.
-In the local copy of the package to be edited, edit the package name field in the `Package.swift` of the package to be edited, ensuring that the package name is set to the same as the package's enclosing folder (i.e. `aws-sdk-swift`, `smithy-swift`, or `aws-crt-swift`).
+- Open the `SDKWorkbench` package in VSCode as instructed above, and let it finish resolving dependencies.
+- In the "Package Dependencies" pane, find the package you want to edit, and right click.
+Select "Use Local Version" then navigate to the root folder for your local copy of the package.
+- The package reference in the "Package Dependencies" pane should now have a pencil icon, and the reference for that package should change to "editing".
+- To stop editing, right-click the package under edit and select "Revert To Original Version".

-- Open the VSCode Bash terminal and type:
+- Note that VSCode uses standard SPM commands to implement its edit mode; you can enter edit mode identically by opening the VSCode Bash terminal and typing:
 ```
 $ swift package edit --path /workspace/<package-name> <package-name>
 ```
-Once complete, you should see the package marked as "editing" in the Package Dependencies pane.

-- To stop editing, open the VSCode Bash terminal and type:
+to enter edit mode, and
 ```
 $ swift package unedit <package-name>
 ```
+to end editing.